Bookmark & Share

 - Pregnancy / Kids

 - Urinary Tract Infection/Pyelonephritis

 Category Archives: Kidney Cysts

-I am unable to make any specific diagnosis based on the information that you present.
-Cysts of the kidney are often benign and should not cause pain.
-Cysts of the kidney can be simple or complex.
-Complex cysts require careful … Continue reading →
+I am unable to provide a specific diagnosis based on the information that you present.
+The kidney stone of 3 millimeters and the kidney cyst should not cause any symptoms at all.
+The other symptoms that you describe do not … Continue reading →